nsewmini/Crypto_systems_Research/README.md

+after some studying about both areas we have finally come to an conclution that merging both AES and homomorphic encryption is not better solution.
+In our particular scenario, our team had first thought of combining AES and homomorphic encryption but then changed the study focus.
+Here, the focus has shifted to examining the distinctions between Somewhat Homomorphic Encryption (SHE) and the AES 256-bit standard due to factors such as a clearer and more well-defined research direction, a practical assessment, a comparative analysis, the allocation of resources, particularly time, the meeting of research objectives, application specifics, and so on.

+NEXT STEP:
-after some studying about both areas we have finally come to an conclution that merging both AES and homomorphic encryption is not better solution. so we, as a team thought of changing the route of this research. so the question is, what are the differences in SHE: somewhat homomorphic encryption and AES 256bit standard.
+so we, as a team thought of changing the route of this research. so the question is, what are the differences in SHE: somewhat homomorphic encryption and AES 256bit standard.